mozilla-l10n/documentation/src/localization/dev_best_practices.md

 <!-- toc -->

-This document provides best practices for developers to create localizable code, and describes how to avoid some localizability common mistakes.
+This document provides best practices for developers to create localizable code, and describes how to avoid some common localizability mistakes.
 Some additional guidelines specific for Fluent in Firefox are also available in [this page](https://firefox-source-docs.mozilla.org/l10n/fluent/review.html).

 Specific channels dedicated to localization are available on Matrix, in case you have more questions:
-* [#l10n-community](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org) is used by localizers, and it's a good place to ask for questions about specific languages.
+* [#l10n-community](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org) is used by localizers, and it’s a good place to ask for questions about specific languages.
 * [#l10n-dev](https://chat.mozilla.org/#/room/#l10n-dev:mozilla.org) can be used for more technical questions.
 * [#i18n](https://chat.mozilla.org/#/room/#i18n:mozilla.org) is the channel of the Internationalization (i18n) team.